0xDarioSanchez/ETHG25/sponsors/Envio.md

    - Total PYUSD locked in escrows
    - Number of active or completed deals
    - User reputation history
-   -Marketplace-level analytics such as total volume, fees, and disputes resolved.
+   - Marketplace-level analytics such as total volume, fees, and disputes resolved.

 ## Why This Integration